fabdrol/signalk-dashboard/README.md

 - Log/trip log
 - Water temperature

-Currently, the connection details to the Signal K server are hardcoded in `main.js`.
+Currently, the connection details to the Signal K server are stored in `src/config.json`.
+Changing them required a rebuild.

 ## Build scripts
 ``` bash